Saturation of Mordell-Weil groups of elliptic curves over number fields#

 Either

-) if they are not \(p\)-saturated, in which case after replacing the i’th point withnewP
+Falseif the points are -saturated, or (i,newP) if they are not -saturated, in which case after replacing the i’th point withnewP, the subgroup generated contains that generated byPlistwith index .EXAMPLES:

 sage: from sage.schemes.elliptic_curves.saturation import EllipticCurveSaturator sage: E = EllipticCurve('389a') sage: K.<i> = QuadraticField(-1) sage: EK = E.change_ring(K) sage: P = EK(1+i,-1-2*i) sage: saturator = EllipticCurveSaturator(EK) sage: saturator.p_saturation([P],2) False sage: saturator.p_saturation([2*P],2) (0, (i + 1 : -2*i - 1 : 1)) sage: Q = EK(0,0) sage: R = EK(-1,1) sage: saturator.p_saturation([P,Q,R],3) False